thtl1999/fairRNG/README.md

 # How to use
 - Install nodejs
-- Clone and Download this repo
+- Clone or Download this repo
 - `npm install`
 - `node app.js`
+- Install Chrome or Firefox
+- Install Metamask browser extension
 - Open http://localhost:8080